greg1125/Detection-Rules/detections/PsExec/PsExec-lateral-movement.md

 This activity represents a high-confidence indicator of lateral movement within a Windows environment.

-While legitimate administrative tools can create services, the combination of remote authentication followed immediately by service creation, especially with randomized naming, significantly increases the likelihood of malicious intent.
+While legitimate administrative tools can create services, the combination of remote authentication followed immediately by service creation significantly increases the likelihood of malicious intent.

 Analysts must evaluate the source of authentication, user context, and service execution details to determine whether the activity is authorized.